Buick Super: 1949–1953

+were trimmed in leather.
+169,226 Supers were sold.
+The Jetback Sedanet was discontinued with only 1,500 produced, with the fastback design, dating back to the pre-war era, being regarded as dated by the turn of the decade.

 In 1952 Buick's mid-priced line resembled the Series 40 with three VentiPorts per fender and Sweepspear rocker panel trim.
 Super script appeared on the rear fenders aided identification.
 The Super was built with the larger C-body, however.
 The full flowing fenderline dipped deeper on this body and rear fenders had a rear crest line absent on the B-body Specials.
 A new deck lid gave a more squared off appearance.
 Like other Buick series it was a near copy year for 1952.
 Chromed rear fender fins gave distinction to 1952 Supers.
 Interiors were cloth except on convertibles and Estate wagons which were trimmed with leather.
 The Super used a different instrument panel than the Special.
 It was distinguished by a large center speedometer housing flanked by smaller gauge housings.
 Series identification was found within the steering wheel center.
 The Sedanet and the regular wheelbase sedan were cancelled.
 Sales fell to 135,332.